-Port Lympne Hotel & Reserve and Howletts Wild Animal Park are open!
+Port Lympne Hotel & Reserve

 We have completed a series of thorough risk assessments and introduced a range of new health and safety measures that seek to reduce the risk associated with the presence of COVID-19 that are in line with government advice and the requirements of local health authorities.
 We have also ensured that our teams are provided with the correct PPE, follow social distancing guidelines and carefully monitor their own health to minimise risk.

 Some of the measures set out below may be clearly visible to you from the moment you arrive at the Reserve and others require consideration and cooperation from guests to help ensure everyone has a safe and enjoyable visit.

 With effect from 24th July customers are reminded that if they wish to buy food or drink from the Reserve's indoor takeaway facilities then the current government guidelines are that they wear a face mask when entering the premises.
 Face masks are not mandatory in any of the Reserve's sit down restaurants.

 For your safety, the following changes to our check-in process have been made:

 - The Guest Services building is closed and we are using open air check in areas

 - Our teams have been issued with appropriate PPE

 You are welcome to arrive early and enjoy the Reserve from 9:30am on your day of arrival

 |Rhino Lodge||2pm||Guest Services||12pm|